Treatment

 CONTACT US TODAY

-After completing supervised detox and residential treatment, most patients continue on to receive partial hospitalization program (PHP) treatment.
+After completing supervised detox and residential treatment, most patients continue to receive a partial hospitalization program in West Virginia (PHP).

-Efficient alcohol and drug rehab programs will address both the physical and psychological nature of addiction.
-Detox will address the physical consequences of substance use.
-Detox alone can’t alter the natural course of a person’s substance addiction though.
-This is because medical detox works as an introduction to addiction treatment.
+While the detox addresses only the physical consequences of substance use, efficient alcohol and drug rehab programs will address both the physical and psychological nature of addiction.
+Detox alone can’t alter the natural course of a person’s substance addiction; it works only as an introduction to addiction treatment.

+Detox patients can also choose to go through an inpatient drug rehab in WV.
 The ideal addiction treatment program that occurs after detox will address the underlying spiritual, emotional, mental, and behavioral causes of addiction.
-The mental health of addiction treatment patients is particularly addressed in individuals that suffer from co-occurring disorders.

 Co-Occurring Disorders Treatment Post-Detox